abhishekmeena299/Social-Media-Platform/README.md

 - share posts including photos, videos and links
 - like, share, comment on your friend's posts

+- extra features include notifications for likes, comments, etc.
+- ability to reply and like a comment as well its reply.
+- list all posts of a user, all liked and saved posts.

 ## Instructions
 1. Create and navigate to a new Virutual Environment: